c3se/alvis-intro/tutorial/part1/README.md

 [USER@alvis1 part1]$ less README.md
 ```
 to go out from `less` press `q`.

+**Exercises:**
+1. On Alvis clone or download the alvis-intro code
+2. Change directory to the one containing this text

 ### Submitting a job
 Before you submit a file you want to make sure that there are no obvious errors before you submit it, to do this it is absolutely OK to run small tests directly on the log-in node.